Two Days Before Her Death: Kateryn Parr

 At the end of her life, dowager queen Kateryn Parr was married to Thomas Seymour, Lord Admiral; She had just given birth to her only child, a daughter named Mary, on the 30th of August, 1548.
 Unfortunately, as happened often in Tudor England, Kateryn Parr got an infection after giving birth causing puerperal fever.
 The infection occurs when bacteria infect the uterus and surrounding areas after a women gives birth.

 Elizabeth Tyrwhit was a lady-in-waiting and friend of dowager queen, Kateryn Parr.
-Here is an account of Kateryn’s state of mind and her behavior on 3 September 1549, two days before her death.
+Tyrwhit has also been recorded as not liking Thomas Seymour.
+With that in mind, here is Tyrwhit’s account of Kateryn’s state of mind (and her behavior) on 3 September 1549, two days before her death.

 A two days afore the death of the Queen, at my coming to her in the morning, she asked me where I had been so long, and said unto me, she did fear such things in herself, that she was sure she could not live.
 Whereunto I answered, as I thought, that I saw no likelihood of death in her.
 She, then having my Lord Admiral by the hand, and divers other standing by, spake these words – partly, as I took it, idly: “My lady Tyrwhit, I am not well handled, for those that be about me careth not for me but standeth laughing at my grief.
 And the more good I will to them, the less good they will to me.”

 Whereunto my Lord Admiral answered, “Why, sweetheart, I would you no hurt.”

 And she said to him again, aloud, “No, my lord, I think so.”
 And immediately she said to him in his hear: “But, my lord, you have given me many shrewd taunts.”
 Those words I perceived she spake with good memory, and very sharply and honestly, for her mind was unquieted.